 The Competition

-Three national competitions, these 10 day exhibitions held at the gallery@oxo and expanded in 2023 to include The Bargehouse (16,500 sq metres).
+• Each competition culminated in a 10 day exhibition held at the gallery@oxo and expanded in 2023 to include The Bargehouse (16,500 sq metres).

 Award Criteria